pulumi/docs/content/docs/intro/concepts/inputs-outputs.md

 ## Accessing Properties of an Output by Lifting {#lifting}

-If you just need to access a property of an [Output<T>]({{< relref "/docs/reference/pkg/python/pulumi#outputs-and-inputs" >}}) value in order to pass that property’s value as an argument to another resource’s constructor, you can often just directly access it.
+If you just need to access a property of an {{< pulumi-output >}} value in order to pass that property’s value as an argument to another resource’s constructor, you can often just directly access it.

 For example, to read a domain record from an ACM certificate, you need to access a resource’s property value.
-Because that value is an output, we would normally need to use [apply]({{< relref "/docs/reference/pkg/python/pulumi#outputs-and-inputs" >}}):
+Because that value is an output, we would normally need to use {{< pulumi-apply >}}:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}